Close Menu

 PROVE YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 Proving your RFC is only one element in your Social Security case.
 In order to in win your benefits, you can prove that you meet or equal a listing.
-If you do not meet or equal a listing, your can try to win your case with the vocational expert.
+If you do not win with a listing, then you can try to win your case with the job expert at the hearing.
 There are many complex Social Security laws.
 And, they all apply to each case.

 TEAMWORK AND EXPERIENCE WIN BENEFITS